 “Nothing is easy.
-It is very painful to have to leave your country and to leave you family,” Najaf said.
+It is very painful to have to leave your country and to leave your family,” Najaf said.

 After a perilous journey through Pakistan, Indonesia and by boat to Australia, Najaf ended up in immigration detention.

-He says that many of his follow asylum seekers at the Woomera Detention Centre lived in constant fear of being deported back to the countries they had.
+He says that many of his follow asylum seekers at the Woomera Detention Centre lived in constant fear of being deported back to the countries they had come from.

 “The most difficult thing about detention is not knowing your future.
 Waiting is difficult and people get depressed,” Najaf said.

-After being released from detention, Najaf became an Australian citizen and as joined by his wife and daughter.
+After being released from detention, Najaf became an Australian citizen and was joined by his wife and daughter.